And some thoughts for Eucharistic Revival

 - The Laborers in the Vineyard

 Jesus told a more complex story about a rich vineyard owner who sent laborers out into his fields.
 Though they went out at several different times of the day, he paid them all the same daily wage.
 Adding insult to injury, he had the first arrivals watch while he paid the late comers.
-Then he browbeat one of the first crew who complained that he should have gotten more.
+Then he browbeat one of the first crew, all of whom complained that they should have gotten more.
 A later generation would see in the landowner’s action the freedom with which God bestows grace.
 Day laborers in Jesus’ audience would have seen not God’s dealings but their own oppression in the insulting behavior of this aristocrat.
 (See this post.)

-With several more such readings by Herzog of Jesus’ parables, one sees Jesus as an advocate for justice for the poor.
+With several more of Herzog’s readings of Jesus’ parables, one sees Jesus as calling for justice for the poor.
 Church doctrine doesn’t say Jesus was a social justice activist in a small land east of the Mediterranean Sea.
 Instead, Christians say Jesus reconciled a whole fallen world to God.
 He initiated a new covenant in his blood.
 He made actual in his body what the temple prefigured.
 With a sacred meal, first celebrated on Holy Thursday, he gave us a foretaste of the coming Kingdom of God.
 Does Herzog’s view of the historical Jesus leave out the most important part?
 Herzog’s later book, Jesus, Justice, and the Reign of God, intended to answer that suspicion.

 Jesus, Justice, and the Reign of God – Herzog’s answer